RudyWeber/mardi/src/pages/how-you-can-help/index.md

 * Pashto, Farsi, Dari, Arabic, Tigrinya, Amharic, Oroma, Somali, German, Italian, English, French

-#### Clinic co-ordinators
+#### Clinic coordinators

 * must be confident working with a crowd and language/cultural barriers
 * must be happy to help out with whatever tasks arise (helping medical teams with dressings, pharmacy runs, phone calls/advocacy, etc.)

-#### How to join
+#### How to sign up

-* To sign up, email [info@MARDi.org.uk](mailto:info@MARDi.org.uk)
-* Join the [Facebook group](https://www.facebook.com/groups/639221036512761/) for volunteer opportunity updates
+* **Email [info@MARDi.org.uk](mailto:info@MARDi.org.uk)** - you can also join the [Facebook group](https://www.facebook.com/groups/639221036512761/) for volunteer opportunity updates
-* Our new MARDi@Home project offers general support to refugees in the UK in whatever way needed, for example:
+* Our new **MARDi@Home** project offers general support to refugees in the UK in whatever way needed, for example:

-  * Signing up with a GP
+  * Signing up with a GP, accessing legal help and social services, i.e. foodbanks, job centres
-  * Understanding official correspondence; letters, emails, etc
+  * Understanding official letters, emails, etc
-  * Accessing legal help
-  * Accessing foodbank services
-  * Help with housing issues; contacting refugee housing support services and speaking with councils, housing authorities
   * Email [home@MARDi.org.uk](mailto:home@MARDi.org.uk) to get involved in your area

+# *2. DONATIONS*

-# Donate: Financial and medical supplies
+#### Financial and medical supplies

-We run solely on donations, every penny of which goes to refugees as our staff is voluntary.
+We run solely on donations.
+A box of paracetamol is 25p so no amount is too small.
 To help us keep this vital service running click below to donate.

-A box of paracetamol is 25p so no amount is too small.

 <center>
 <form action="https://www.paypal.com/cgi-bin/webscr"